-The University Hospital of Giessen and Marburg (UKGM) offers medical care, modern diagnosis and comprehensive treatment at the advanced international level.
-As a maximum care hospital, the UKGM covers the entire spectrum of modern medicine ranging from ophthalmology up to trauma surgery and dentistry.
-The hospital is mainly focused on surgery, neurosurgery, oncology, nephrology with kidney transplant and pediatrics.
+The University Hospital Marburg UKGM offers patients modern diagnostics and comprehensive therapy at the international level.
+As a maximum care hospital, the medical facility specializes in all fields of modern medicine ranging from ophthalmology to traumatology and dentistry.
+The main areas of specialization of the hospital are surgery, neurosurgery, oncology, nephrology with kidney transplantation and children's medicine.

-The university hospital is the third largest hospital in Germany.
-Two campuses of Giessen and Marburg annually provide treatment to over 436,000 patients: 342,000 patients are treated in the outpatient departments, whereas 94,000 receive medical care in different units of the hospital.
-The hospital is the first privatized university hospital in the country.
+The hospital is the third largest in Germany.
+Every year, more than 436,000 patients are treated in two locations of the hospital (Giessen and Marburg): 342,000 in outpatient and 94,000 inpatient settings.
+The medical facility is the first privatized university hospital in the country.

-A wide range of diagnostic and therapeutic services, high quality of treatment and professionalism of medical workers contribute to the fact that the medical institution enjoys an excellent reputation not only in Germany, but also far beyond its borders.
+The widest range of diagnostic and therapeutic services, the advanced infrastructure and technical base, high quality of treatment and professionalism of health workers contribute to the fact that the medical facility has an excellent reputation not only in Germany, but also far beyond its borders.

 About the city